-- 720 employees sensitized on the Code of Conduct and Whistleblower Policy. - 2 Audits conducted; Internal (1), External (1) on Human Resource Policies and Procedures. - Hosted over 6,711 visitors to the Flower Farm including: Students on study tours / field studies, interns and other business partners. - Established a business case by linking our Core Values to our core business processes, procedures and protocols which we clearly understand and act on.
+- 820 employees sensitized on the Code of Conduct and Whistleblower Policy. - 2 Audits conducted; Internal (1), External (1) on Human Resource Policies and Procedures, ISO 9001:2015 and MPS standards. - Hosted over 6,711 visitors to the Flower Farm including Students on study tours / field studies, interns and other business partners. - Established a business case by linking our Core Values to our core business processes, procedures and protocols that we clearly understand and act on.